material-components/material-components-web/packages/mdc-menu/README.md

 --- | ---
 `addClass(className: string) => void` | Adds a class to the root element.
 `removeClass(className: string) => void` | Removes a class from the root element.
-`hasClass(className: string) => boolean` | Returns boolean indicating whether element has a given class.
+`hasClass(className: string) => boolean` | Returns a boolean indicating whether the root element has a given class.
 `hasNecessaryDom() => boolean` | Returns boolean indicating whether the necessary DOM is present (namely, the `mdc-simple-menu__items` container).
 `getAttributeForEventTarget(target: EventTarget, attributeName: string) => string` | Returns the value of a given attribute on an event target.
 `eventTargetHasClass: (target: EventTarget, className: string) => boolean` | Returns true if the event target has a given class.
 `getInnerDimensions() => {width: number, height: number}` | Returns an object with the items container width and height.
 `hasAnchor: () => boolean` | Returns whether the menu has an anchor for positioning.
-`getAnchorDimensions() => { width: number, height: number, top: number, right: number, bottom: number, left: number }` | Returns an object with the dimensions and position of the anchor (same semantics as `DOMRect`).
+`getAnchorDimensions() => {width: number, height: number, top: number, right: number, bottom: number, left: number}` | Returns an object with the dimensions and position of the anchor (same semantics as `DOMRect`).
 `getWindowDimensions() => {width: number, height: number}` | Returns an object with width and height of the page, in pixels.
-`getNumberOfItems() => numbers` | Returns the number of _item_ elements inside the items container.
+`getNumberOfItems() => number` | Returns the number of _item_ elements inside the items container.
 In our vanilla component, we determine this by counting the number of list items whose `role` attribute corresponds to the correct child role of the role present on the menu list element.
 For example, if the list element has a role of `menu` this queries for all elements that have a role of `menuitem`.
 `registerInteractionHandler(type: string, handler: EventListener) => void` | Adds an event listener `handler` for event type `type`.
 `deregisterInteractionHandler(type: string, handler: EventListener) => void` | Removes an event listener `handler` for event type `type`.
 `registerBodyClickHandler(handler: EventListener) => void` | Adds an event listener `handler` for event type `click`.
 `deregisterBodyClickHandler(handler: EventListener) => void` | Removes an event listener `handler` for event type `click`.
 `getIndexForEventTarget(target: EventTarget) => number` | Checks to see if the `target` of an event pertains to one of the menu items, and if so returns the index of that item.
 Returns -1 if the target is not one of the menu items.
-The same notice for `index` applies here as above.
 `notifySelected(evtData: {index: number}) => void` | Dispatches an event notifying listeners that a menu item has been selected.
-The function should accept an `evtData` parameter containing the an object with an `index` property representing the index of the selected item.
+The function should accept an `evtData` parameter containing an object with an `index` property representing the index of the selected item.
 Implementations may choose to supplement this data with additional data, such as the item itself.
 `notifyCancel() => void` | Dispatches an event notifying listeners that the menu has been closed with no selection made.
 `saveFocus() => void` | Stores the currently focused element on the document, for restoring with `restoreFocus`.
 `restoreFocus() => void` | Restores the previously saved focus state, by making the previously focused element the active focus again.